Dirnei/node-red-contrib-zigbee2mqtt-devices/docs/getting-started.md

     }
     ```

-    As mentioned, the send message interpretes that payload and generates and sends the MQTT messages.
+    As mentioned, the send message interprets that payload and generates and sends the MQTT messages.

     At this point, you are probably asking yourself: Why this has to be so complicated.
-Why can the generic lamp node not directley send the message to Zigbee2MQTT?
+Why can the generic lamp node not directly send the message to Zigbee2MQTT?

-    The thing is, usually we don't only wan't to switch one lamp - we wan't to switch multiple lamps.
+    The thing is, usually, we don't only want to switch one lamp - we want to switch multiple lamps.
-    With the current implementation we would add one *generic lamp* to turn our lamp on and one *generic lamp* to turn it off.
-This can quickley escalate.
+    With the current implementation, we would add one *generic lamp* to turn our lamp on and one *generic lamp* to turn it off.
+This can quickly escalate.
-    Because of this reason we will later introduce *override nodes*.
+    Because of this reason, we will later introduce *override nodes*.
 Override nodes allow you to set values for multiple devices.
-We will come back to that later, after we added a few more devices.
+We will come back to that later after we added a few more devices.

-    > **For now you shall note, that the *generic lamp node* does two things:**
+    > **For now, you shall note that the *generic lamp node* does two things:**
     > 1. Adds the lamp as a device to the payload so it will be triggered by send messages.
-    > 2. Adjusts values for this individual devices.
+    > 2. Adjusts values for individual devices.

 4. **Toggle the Lamp**

-    For now we got a lamp that we can turn on.
-Let's continue, by also let us turn the lamp off.
+    We got a lamp that we can turn on.
+Let's continue by also let us turn the lamp off.
-    The simpelest form to do that is just to tell the lamp to Toggle.
-If we send a Toggle command to the lamp, the lamp itself decides to turn on or off based on it's current state.
+    The simplest form to do that is to tell the lamp to *Toggle*.
+If we send a Toggle command to the lamp, the lamp itself decides to turn on or off based on its current state.
 The toggle is not implemented in Software in Zigbee2MQTT, but rather by the Lamp itself.
 So it can vary from lamp to lamp.
-The Phillips HUE Bulb for example always switches between 0% and the brightness that was last configured.
+The Phillips HUE Bulb, for example, always switches between 0% and the brightness that was last configured.
 It does not consider the set brightness in that case.

-    To get the lamp to toggle, we open *generic lamp node* config and change the state form on to toggle and **deploy** the changes.
+    To get the lamp to toggle, we open `generic lamp` node config and change the state form *On* to *Toggle* and **deploy** the changes.

     ![State: Toggle generic lamp config](img/getting-started-flow09-toggle-device-config.png)

     If we now click the inject button multiple times, the lamp should turn off and on again.
-You can also see that the lamp indicator now turns off an on again.
+You can also see that the lamp indicator now turns off and on again.

     ![Toggeling generic lamp node](img/getting-started-flow10-toggle.gif)

 5. **On / Off**

-    Toggeling can be fine if you use a button.
-But if you use a switch, than you usually want to turn them off with dedicated buttons.
+    Toggling can be fine if you use a button.
+But if you use a switch, then you usually want to turn them off with dedicated buttons.

-    So lets add another *inject node* and rename the two inject nodes *On* and *Off*.
+    So let's add another `inject node` and rename the two inject nodes *On* and *Off*.
 They will represent our switch.

     ![On button](img/getting-started-flow12-on-off-flow-1.png)